 As part of our regular safeguarding training, all staff will receive regular policy updates and anti-bullying training.
 Further training and information regarding anti-bullying is also available on the monthly staff Swallowdale Safeguarding Briefing.

-This section of the behaviour policy is reviewed every two years in consultation with our school community of parents/carers, staff, governors and children.
+This section of the behaviour policy is reviewed every two years in consultation with our school community of families, staff, LAB Members and children.